Three-dimensional (3-D) modeling is our standard for plant designs.

 The Adobe pdf file can be viewed with the Adobe Reader ® typically already installed on your computer or available from the Adobe website.
 After downloading the pdf file, click anywhere in the picture to activate the 3-Dimensional toolbar to manipulate the 3-D model.
 (See Example pdf).

-We can provide a video generated from the 3-D model such as a walk through or construction sequencing.
+We can provide a video generated from the 3-D model such a walk through or construction sequencing.

 One useful application of the construction sequencing video is to verify that a large equipment component such as mill shell replacement section can pass through an existing mill building without interferences with the existing columns, beams and bracing.